Made in Durham the zine, front cover.

 On house arrest for failing to pay his restitution, Rashard Johnson is afraid to set off his monitoring anklet, so he keeps one foot in the house while he smokes a cigarette in 2012.
 Rashard never knew his dad, and his mother did the best she could to make ends meet.
 He ran away from home, and at 16 he was arrested and charged as an adult for breaking into houses and possession of stolen goods.
 By 18, he was convicted of many nonviolent felonies.
 In 2012, when this image was taken, he had escaped gang life.
 He wanted to start over, and use his past to help other young black men.
 But Rashard’s felonies follow him wherever he goes.
 These convictions make it difficult for ex-offenders to find a job, a place to live, to get an education and live a stable life.
 How will Rashard become more than his past if he is perpetually punished for his mistakes?
 North Carolina and New York are the only states that still prosecute 16-year olds as adults in felony cases.
 Durham recently passed an initiative banning the check box on employment applications that ask whether the applicant has been convicted of a crime or been incarcerated.

 Young men who identify as Crips gather in a circle and spill liquor to mourn Maurice Streeter, who was shot and killed in April 2013.
-Gangs offer young people a sense of purpose and family in neighborhoods torn apart by poverty and incarceration.
+Neighborhood cliques and gangs offer young people a sense of purpose and family in neighborhoods torn apart by poverty and incarceration.
 The drug markets they often enforce are a substitute for a mainstream economy, which they are excluded from.

 Gloria Streeter’s funeral, August 2014.
 Gloria died after complications from a stroke.
 Her son, Maurice, was killed in April 2013.
 Her family says she never got over her son’s death, and a broken heart contributed to her demise.